GordonChen19/STENCIL/README.md

 Recent text-to-image diffusion models can produce impressive visuals from textual prompts, but they struggle to reproduce the same subject consistently across multiple generations or contexts.
 Existing fine-tuning based methods for subject-driven generation face a trade-off between quality and efficiency.
 Fine-tuning larger models yield higher-quality images but is computationally expensive, while fine-tuning smaller models is more efficient but compromises image quality.
 To this end, we present Stencil.
 Stencil resolves this trade-off by leveraging the superior contextual priors of large models and efficient fine-tuning of small models.
 Stencil uses a small model for fine-tuning while a large pre-trained model provides contextual guidance during inference, injecting rich priors into the generation process with minimal overhead.
 Stencil excels at generating high-fidelity, novel renditions of the subject in less than a minute, delivering state-of-the-art performance and setting a new benchmark in subject-driven generation.

+> **Note:** This codebase is a work in progress.
+> Core components (prompt generation, reference image captioning) are functional,
+> while full model integration and end-to-end generation are still under development.

 ## Pipeline Overview

 The diagram below shows the STENCIL pipeline, combining a small fine-tuned model for subject fidelity with a large frozen model for rich contextual priors.